-As a team and as music fans, we are more than delighted to say that day 1 was a complete success.
+As a team and as music fans, we are more than delighted to say that day one was a complete success.
 Without even being the most promising day of the festival, we still managed to find, witness and live numerous surprises that could probably convince us that this year’s edition would be far superior to last year's edition.
 As we mentioned before, the list of bands playing the festival is excruciatingly extensive, which makes it even more fun for us to sway around half-hours and intervals to discover new and surprising acts.
 Something we applied on day 1 but physically made its mark on us.
 The earlier you start, the earlier you fall.
 Those thinking that a festival this big wouldn’t have such an impact on the human body has no clue regarding the sheer abominable dimension of the festival’s area.
 Most names who we would kill to see play somewhat often in-between the Temple, the Altar and the Valley, but truth is we’re here for the whole experience, and being first and foremost, music fans, we will make sure to drive through the pain to be able to see every single name that stands as relevant to this team.

 We had breakfast and planned the day ahead, subtractions and an unrealistic amount of equations were needed to prioritize our schedule after lunch.
 Stook around at the tents until midday and took the chance to grab something to eat on the way to the Valley.
 Arrived on time to witness the gore sludgy sound of Primitive Man.
 Just like Verdun from the day before, we believe that a sound this huge and eventful deserves a later slot in the afternoon.
 Many people that were still behind sleep, would’ve trembled at the presence of such a mammoth in decibels.
 Next, on Temple, Igorrr’s performance was nothing less than amazing.
 True to its core in the purpose of connecting hydraulic noise in-between double-pedals in absurd compulsive ear-shattering distortion.

-Gallery with Nails, Igorrr, Primitive Man and Monarque
+Nails, Igorrr, Primitive Man and Monarque

 Anticipating an act such as Nails, we would know that our hearing would not be as healthy as before, right after these two very intense acts.
 Nails delivered something we like to call “a memorable set” at the Altar.
 Maybe due to the fact that it’s the first and exclusive European date since the release of the monstrous You’ll Never Be One Of Us, or plainly because the entire tent went berserk at the sound of the first riffs giving entry to their exquisite bulldozer of a sound, these 40 minutes were more than enough for a band that is very used to playing songs with 1 to 2 minutes, so it was more than a privilege for us to hear all our favorite songs from the band.
 The title-track from the last album, “Suffering Soul”, “God’s Cold Hands”, “Tyrant”, “Made To Make You Fall”, “Violence Is Forever” and much more ranging from the main 3 albums of the band.